gofynd/fdk-client-python/documentation/platform/LEAD.md

-Retrieve a list of tickets created within the platform at company level
+Gets the list of company level tickets and/or ticket filters

 *Returned Response:*